dr-jts/crunchyblog/pgfs-cql-spatial/index.md

 This capability provides better access to the power of PostgreSQL.
 CQL (Common Query Language) is part of the Open Geospatial Consortium's (OGC) [OGC API](https://ogcapi.ogc.org/#standards) suite of standards.
-Naturally, CQL provides the ability to filter geospatial data via spatial filters as well.
+Naturally, CQL provides the ability to filter geospatial data via spatial filters.
 Of course, we implemented this to ensure that `pg_featureserv` is able to take full advantage of the spatial capabilities of PostGIS.

 ## CQL Spatial Filters

-Spatial filtering in CQL involves using spatial predicates to test a condition on the geometry property of features.
+Spatial filtering in CQL involves using **spatial predicates** to test a condition on the geometry property of features.
 Spatial predicates include the familiar OGC Simple Features predicates for spatial relationships:

 * `INTERSECTS` - tests whether two geometries intersect